-Wouldn’t you love it if you could plant your flowers, and then just sit back and enjoy them?
-I have some flower options for you that I’ve found easy to grow.
-Here’s a list of my favorite 10 flowers to plant for a low–maintenance garden.
+Wouldn’t you love it if you could plant your flowering plants, and then just sit back and enjoy them?
+I’m sharing some flowering plant options for you that I’ve found easy to grow.
+Here’s a list of my favorite 10 perennial plants for a low–maintenance garden.

 I’m all about the flowers!

 But I’m also about easy and simple.
 If you don’t have a lot of time to spend out in your garden, but still want to enjoy beautiful flowers, I’ve got some ideas for you.
 Here are my favorite top 10 perennials for a low-maintenance garden.

 Affiliate links are used for your convenience.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my full disclosure here.

 Note: I am not a Master Gardener, but a self-taught gardener who shares my opinions and what has worked for me in the garden.

 There is so much to love about coneflowers.

 - Blooms for months and makes great cut flowers

 - Does well in both full sun and partial shade